John Klein was born in Detroit and grew up on the west side of Chicago.

 While living in Del Mar, California", Klein wrote, To Find - The Search for Meaning in Life on the Gringo Trail, a memoir of his travels in Mexico and Central America on less than five dollars a day.

-Klein has traveled through more than two dozen countries on four continents, including a trip up the Amazon River on a cargo boat.
+He has traveled to more than two dozen countries on four continents, including a trip up the Amazon River on a cargo boat.